-Only binaries and allocations made by NIFs and drivers are tagged by default, but this can be configured an a perallocator basis with the +M < S > atags emulator option.
+Only binaries and allocations made by NIFs and drivers are tagged by default, but this can be configured an a perallocator basis with the +Matags emulator option.

-If tagged allocations are not enabled on any of the specified allocator types, the call will fail with {error, not_enabled}.
+If the specified allocator types are not enabled, the call will fail with {error, not_enabled}.